LiberTEM/LiberTEM/docs/source/architecture.rst

 in-memory database, but for ease of deployment, we decided to integrate this into the API server.

-Processing is done in an asynchronous fashion; if you start a job the request immediately returns, but you get notifications about status changes, or you can explicitly query the API server about a specific job.
+Processing is done in an asynchronous fashion; if you start a job using the internal interfaces, the request immediately returns, but you get notifications about status changes, or you can explicitly query the API server about a specific job.
+This asynchronous interface is wrapped with a synchronous version for the public-facing API for simpler use in scripts.

-As UI, we are developing a web-based interface.
+As UI, we use a web-based interface.
 This allows LiberTEM to work in cloud environment as well as locally on a single node.
 We can benefit from existing FOSS frameworks and infrastructure for communication, authentication etc. of the web.